theolujay/grateful_for/docs/api-documentation.md

 Creates a new user account.
 An email verification link will be sent to the provided email address.

+> **Note:** This process is asynchronous.
+The API will respond immediately, and the verification email will be sent in the background.

 - **Endpoint:** `POST /auth/registration/`
 - **Authentication:** None